Aloha from Hawaii via Satellite: Home media

 Aloha from Hawaii was first released on VHS in 1984.
-In September 2004, Aloha from Hawaii: (Deluxe Edition) was released on DVD.
+In june 2004, Aloha from Hawaii: (Deluxe Edition) was released on DVD.
 The two-disc package includes the concert, the rehearsal, and the extended US special.
 Additionally, the set contains the complete sequence of Presley's arrival and the entire post-concert session.
 The picture and the sound were digitally remastered from the original master tapes.
 Allmusic gave the release four stars out of five, and declared "the January 14 show remains genuinely exciting 31 years later", and praised the audio and video remastering.

 RCA first reissued the original double album on compact disc in 1992; In 1988, RCA had issued The Alternate Aloha, containing the previously unreleased dress rehearsal from February 12 1973, two days before the broadcast concert.
 In 1998, RCA again reissued the original album with five bonus tracks.
 A single-disc special edition version of the concert was released in 2006.
 In 2023, Legacy Recordings announced the release of a newly remastered box-set consisting of three CDs and a blu-ray, or two LPs.
-The label set the release date for August 11, 2023, while it also announced the screening of the concert at Graceland in August 16, 2023 and a Q&A event.
+The label set the release date for August 11, 2023, while it also announced the screening of the concert at Graceland on August 16, 2023 and a Q&A event.